IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/expansion-panel.md

 ## Keyboard Navigation

-The $ProductName$ Expansion Panel keyboard navigation is compliant with W3C accessibility standards and convenient to use.
+The {ProductName} Expansion Panel keyboard navigation is compliant with W3C accessibility standards and convenient to use.

 **Key Combinations**